Archive for category political medicine

 So add a nerve injury to that.

 These days we would probably not repair them as rapidly as we once did anyway in the US either.
-Now we need to get insurance approval and we know we will not be paid well or rapidly for them via insurance.
+Now we need to get insurance approval and we know we will not be paid well or rapidly for them via insurance so there is little rush.
 The standard of care today is to repair them in a week or so.
-We too are moving toward more mediocre cheaper medicine unless you are in with a plastic surgeon who knows you will be paying cash.
+In the US, we too are moving toward more mediocre cheaper medicine unless you are in with a plastic surgeon who knows you will be paying cash.
 This is one of those times in which being friendly with a plastic surgeon pays off.

 In Canada, Allison’s friend is to see a surgeon in 4 days or so she said.
 When she gets surgery is also up in the air at the moment.
 As a Canadian citizen she will just wait her turn and hope for the best.
 Are we ready for that in America?